 Literacy is integrated into the majority of third grade activities.
 Students read fiction and nonfiction texts for a variety of purposes: to gather information, to prepare for discussions, and for enjoyment.
-Writers Workshop guides quality compositions of narratives, informational reports, fiction writing, and poetry.
+Writer’s Workshop guides quality compositions of narratives, informational reports, fiction writing, and poetry.
 A focus on grammar and spelling, by utilizing the Wired for Reading curriculum, allows students to decode unknown words in reading as well as strengthen their ability to become independent writers.
-Readers Workshop helps students transition from “learning to read” to “reading to learn” and practices deeper comprehension skills such as predicting and inferring while finding evidence within text.
+Reader’s Workshop helps students transition from learning to read to reading to learn, and practices deeper comprehension skills such as predicting and inferring while finding evidence within text.
 Book groups and writing partnerships foster the sharing of perspectives, and group presentations enhance public speaking skills.

-Life Science: Third graders complete an in-depth study of the interconnectedness within ecosystems and the food chains and webs present in different ecosystems of both Washington State and around the world.
-Visit the Science Lab to learn more>
+Life science: Third graders complete an in-depth study of the interconnectedness within ecosystems and the food chains and webs present in different ecosystems of both Washington state and around the world.

-Physical Science: Our electric circuit unit ignites the inquiry and innovation of third grade students.
-In this unit, students discover that electricity in circuits can generate energy in the form of light, heat and magnetism.
-Visit the Science Lab to learn more>
+Physical science: Our electric circuit unit ignites the inquiry and innovation of third grade students.
+In this unit, students discover that electricity in circuits can generate energy in the form of light, heat, and magnetism.

 Admissions Information >